aspose-email-cloud/aspose-email-cloud-php/doc/EmailApi.md

 ```php
 function setEmailThreadReadFlag(Requests\SetEmailThreadReadFlagRequest $request)
 ```
-Mar all messages in thread as read or unread
+Mark all messages in thread as read or unread

 ### Return type